AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

 D.
    | :answer:`end case;`

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   * :explanation:`Ada requires all possibilities to be covered`
+   * Ada requires all possibilities to be covered
-   * :explanation:`Add "when others" or "when Sat"`
+   * Add :ada:`when others` or :ada:`when Sat`

 =================
 Loop Statements